dbosak01/logr/README.md

 There are two aliases for the `log_print()` function: `put()` and `sep()`.
 `put()` is a direct alias, and has no additional functionality.
-It is simply easier to type than `log_print()`.  `sep()` has some additional functionality in that it will automatically print separators before and after the text.
+It is simply easier to type than `log_print()`.  `sep()` has some additional functionality in that it will automatically print separators before and after the log output.
 This function is intended for documentation purposes, and can help organize your log into sections.
 Here is an example:
 ```